Efficient Defence against Misbehaving TCP Receiver DoS Attacks: Introduction

 The TCP congestion control algorithm \cite{Jacobson88,rfc793,rfc2581} was designed based on the assumption that a TCP receiver can always be trusted \cite{clark88} and all his feedback in the form of acknowledgements \cite{Allman98} for correctly received packets is a reliable source of information about the traffic/congestion condition in the network.
 When network congestion occurs at some routers in the network, packet dropping starts to occur at the input queues of the congested routers.
-The design of TCP congestion control algorithm considers packet loss as the onset of congestion somewhere in the network \cite{Jacobson88,rfc793,rfc2581,FF99}.
+The design of the TCP congestion control algorithm considers packet loss as the onset of congestion somewhere in the network \cite{Jacobson88,rfc793,rfc2581,FF99}.
 The TCP sender thus slows down its rate of injecting packets into the network (through multiplicatively reducing its TCP flow window and slightly inflating its timeout timer) with a view to relieving the congestion condition.
-However, the information of packet loss is usually provided by the receiver in the form of acknowledgements \cite{Allman98}.
-When this information is false, the TCP sender may respond to a network congestion in the oppositive direction leading to non-responsive traffic flows which cause other {\em honest} TCP users to back off their traffic.
-These non-responsive flows, in essence, form a type of denial of service attacks, as first identified by Floyd et. al. \cite{FF99} and subsequently illustrated by Sherwood et. al. \cite{SBB05}.
+However, the information of packet loss is usually provided solely by the receiver in the form of TCP acknowledgements \cite{Allman98}.
+When this information is false, the TCP sender may respond to a network congestion in the oppositive direction, leading to non-responsive traffic flows which cause other {\em honest} TCP users to back off their traffic.
+These non-responsive flows, in essence, form a type of denial of service (DoS) attacks, as first identified by Floyd et. al. \cite{FF99} and subsequently illustrated by Sherwood et. al. \cite{SBB05}.
 The effect of such non-responsive flows can easily be multiplied by a deliberate attacker using a small TCP segment size \cite{Reed01}.
-More seriously, subtle attackers can exploit this vulnerability of TCP to bring down the operation of the Internet by pumping in an enormous amount of traffic through a distributed network of malicious TCP receivers.
-In fact, Sherwood et. al. has shown the possibility of bringing terribly extensive network congestion over a prolonged period using such an attack \cite{SBB05}.
-Puzzle-based defence \cite{WR04} could possibly limit the rate at which a single server/sender injects traffic into the network; but this still cannot restrict a malicious TCP receiver from attracting traffic.
-Note that a TCP receiver can acknowledge a whole window of segments using just a single acknowledgement.
-A clever attacker can open many TCP sessions with different servers, requesting large files; while each of these servers may only sends data at moderate rates, all these flows converge toward the attacker and the resulting traffic aggregate (from all the servers) could be large and overwhelm several en-route routers close to the attacker.
-The non-responsive nature of these flows can make the congestion situation equally bad.
+It should be emphasized that the innocent TCP sender is unaware of the fact that his traffic has caused a serious congestion; the sender is deceived by the malicious receiver.
+More seriously, subtle attackers can exploit this vulnerability of TCP to bring down the operation of the Internet by pumping in an enormous amount of traffic through innocent TCP senders deceived by a distributed network of malicious TCP receivers.
+In fact, Sherwood et. al. have shown the possibility of bringing terribly extensive network congestion over a prolonged period using such an attack \cite{SBB05}.